Cyber Security Research Excellence Course

 To strengthen Estonia's position on international cyber security research excellence.

-The main purpose of this course to give students a concrete experience in academic research, academic writing and presenting their work to an international audience.
+The main purpose of this course is to give students a concrete experience in academic research, academic writing and presenting their work to an international audience.

-This course is designed to build the basis for the brightest cyber security students to establish long-term collaborations on an international-level.
+This course is designed to build the basis for the brightest cyber security students to establish long-term collaborations on an international level.
 The starting point for this will be solving some concrete problems in an international collaborative way.

 The course is targeted at Cyber Security PhD students.
-However, we will also admit a few Cyber Security MSc students, who have a strong interest in pursuing an academic career, conducting research, and publishing papers.
+However, we will also admit a few Cyber Security MSc students who have a strong interest in pursuing an academic career, conducting research, and publishing papers.